rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

 ```

-### Pulling it all Together in a module
+# Pulling it all Together in a module

-So now you hopefully have a good diea of all the moving peices involved in creating a LoginScanner.
+So now you hopefully have a good idea of all the moving pieces involved in creating a LoginScanner.
 The next step is using your brand new LoginScanner in an actual module.

 Let's look at the ftp_login module: